thejsway/thejsway/manuscript/chapter05.md

 We have already used several predefined JavaScript functions like `prompt()` and `alert()`.
 There are many others in the language specification.
 Get to know them instead of reinventing the wheel!

-Here' an example demonstrating two of the JavaScript mathematical functions.
+Here's an example demonstrating two of the JavaScript mathematical functions.

 ```js
 console.log(Math.min(4.5, 5)); // 4.5